James Franco Speaks with Frank Bidart About Poetry

 But your inner life is very rich.

 Absolutely.
 Inside I am this risk taker, but from the outside I don’t look that way at all.
-But on the other hand, when I watch the film, it’s that peculiar thing I think many people have.
+And, so, but on the other hand, when I watch the film, you know it’s that peculiar thing I think many people have.
 I’m sure you’ve had it.
 Where you find your mind is taken up by some constellation of elements in a film that may not be a very good film.